ctrleffive/react-2048/README.md

 ## Requirements Checklist
 - [x] Solution should be a web app written in React.
+- [x] Basic rules & conventions of the 2048 game should be followed.
 - [x] Game should be playable using the arrow keys of the keyboard.
 - [x] Best score and current score should be tracked.
 - [x] The web-app should remember its previous state if the page is reloaded.